Last Updated on January 2, 2021 by Oddmund Groette

 We have used excess capital to repurchase shares when prices are at or below our estimate of intrinsic value (which is the discounted value of future cash flows).
 As long as the share price is at or below intrinsic value, we prefer share repurchases to dividends for several reasons.
 First, repurchasing shares below intrinsic value increases the value of the remaining shares.
 Second, distributing capital to shareholders through a share repurchase gives shareholders the option to defer taxes by electing not to sell any of their holdings.
 A dividend does not allow shareholders to defer taxes in this manner.
 Finally, repurchasing shares enables shareholders to increase their ownership, receive cash or do both based on their individual circumstances and view of the value of a Credit Acceptance share.
 (They do both if the proportion of shares they sell is smaller than the ownership stake they gain through the repurchase.)
 A dividend does not provide similar flexibility.

 The buyback program started in 1999 and since then 34 million shares are bought back, reducing the outstanding shares to only 18.8 million as of today.
-The buy backs have been a huge contributor to the growth in EPS.
+The buybacks have been a huge contributor to the growth in EPS.
 For example, the 3.8 million shares purchased in 1999 and 2000 at an average price of 5.24 have compounded at a CAGR of 23%.
 Not bad!

-It’s also worth noting that the management tries to avoid diversification, often done in a value-destructing way, to keep focusing where capital are of best use.
+It’s also worth noting that the management tries to avoid diversification, often done in a value-destructing way, to keep focusing where capital is of best use.
 For example, in 2006, the company decided to exit the UK and Canada after concluding that the capital invested in both countries could be redeployed at a higher rate of return on home turf.

-At the end of the day the biggest risk is probably loan defaults, as should be pretty obvious for a lender.
-However, looking at the history, CAC have turned out to make very good forecasts of expected payments and defaults.
+At the end of the day, the biggest risk is probably loan defaults, as should be pretty obvious for a lender.
+However, looking at the history, CAC has turned out to make very good forecasts of expected payments and defaults.
 Even during the crisis of 2008/09 management overestimated loan losses.
 It seems the largest forecasting errors have been too pessimistic, not too optimistic as is usually the case in most forecasts, whatever business or profession.

 When a loan is assigned, CAC makes an estimate on the expected collection based on their scorecards and data: macro, vehicle, dealer and loan data.
 These data are used to calculate the advance to the dealer at a price maximizing the economic profit (explained above).
 The collection rate is continually evaluated against the initial forecast throughout the life of the loan, obviously becoming more accurate as the loan ages.